danielegrattarola/danielegrattarola.github.io/_posts/2019-07-25-mincut-pooling.md

 At this point, we can already make a couple of considerations:

-1. Nodes with similar features will likely belong to the same cluster, because they will be "classified" similarly by the MLP.
-This is especially good when using message-passing layers before pooling, since they will cause the node features of connected nodes to become similar;
+1. Nodes with similar features will likely belong to the same cluster because they will be "classified" similarly by the MLP.
+This is especially true when using message-passing layers before pooling, since they will cause the node features of connected nodes to become similar;
-2. $$\mathbf{S}$$ depends only on the features of the graph, making the layer __transferable__ to new graphs once it has been trained.
+2. Because of the MLP, $$\mathbf{S}$$ is pretty fast to compute and the layer can generalize to new graphs once it has been trained.

-This is already pretty good, and it covers some of the main desiderata of a GNN layer, but it still isn't enough.
-We want to explicitly account for the connectivity of the graph in order to pool it.
+This is already pretty good, and it covers some of the main desiderata of a GNN layer, but we also want to explicitly account for the connectivity of the graph in order to pool it.

 This is where the minCUT optimization comes in.

 By slightly adapting the minCUT formulation above, we can design an auxiliary loss to train the MLP, so that it will learn to solve the minCUT problem in an unsupervised way.
 In practice, our unsupervised regularization loss encourages the MLP to cluster together nodes that are strongly connected with each other and weakly connected with the nodes in the other clusters.

 The full unsupervised loss that we minimize in order to achieve this is: